barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 ```

 When we add an annotation to the existing XML tree, we are adding it as some concrete depth.
 If the depth of the current XML document
-if `L`, then after adding our annotation, depth will either be the same, or will increase by 1 (depending on where annotation is
+is `L`, then after adding our annotation, depth will either be the same, or will increase by 1 (depending on where annotation is
 added).
 Thus, adding an annotation interval consists of the following decisions:
 * choose depth at which interval is added, between 0 and `L+1`
 * choose the start and end token of the interval